AlaaAlzahrani/Jiwar/docs/advanced/index.rst

 - Integrating Jiwar with other NLP tools
 - Custom measure development

-If you have suggestions for additional advanced topics, please feel free to contribute.
+If you have suggestions for additional advanced topics, please feel free to contribute or reach out to the author.